Zaki978/European-Soccer-SQL-Data-Project/README.md

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Arsenal%20Performance%20Dashboard%20Snapshot.png" alt="European Leagues Photo" width="1100" height="550">

-## Recommendations and Further Analysis
+## Recommendations for Further Analysis
-Based on the insights and findings above, I would encourage others to consider exploring the following for further analysis:
+Based on the insights and findings above, I would encourage others to consider exploring the following areas for further analysis:
-- exploring the effects of covid-19 during the 2020-2021 season
+- Exploring further the effects of COVID-19 during the 2020-2021 season, such as reducing home advantage, goals per game, points per game
 - Determining how well the expected goals (xG) estimate the actual number of goals (G) a player or a team has scored
+- Analyzing top scorers/assisters in each league over time
-- Explore loss rates accounting for newly relegated teams to track how they perform in leagues below
+- Explore loss rates in greater detail by accounting for relegated teams to track their performance in lower leagues and their impact on league competitiveness over time
+- Incorporating more recent data to analyze the past four seasons that aren't included in the dataset

 ## Author
 Zaki Bouaoudia